 Filling:

-- Preheat oven to 350°F. In a saucepan over medium heat, melt butter.
+- Preheat oven to 350°F with a rack in the center to lower third of the oven.
+In a saucepan over medium heat, melt butter.
 Add brown sugar and maple syrup and whisk until smooth and combined.
 Bring the mixture to a low simmer (bubbles forming around the perimeter of the pan), then remove from the heat.
 Pour the mixture into a bowl to cool for 15 minutes.

 - Add eggs, salt and extract to the syrup mixture, whisking until combined.